czeglediptr/100-days-of-code/log.md

 **Thoughts:** :Today I could not get my head around the blur image problem, so I checked some videos about pointers instead.

 **Link to work:** N/A

+### Day 39: May 24, 2020

+**Today's Progress**: Most of the day I worked on a CI/CD pipeline for some of my static websites.
+It seems overengineering, but I learned a lot (and struggled a lot..).

+**Thoughts:** : Today I paused CS50 a little bit and focused on CI/CD pipeline.
+It was fun!

+**Link to work:** N/A